TypicalMalaika/The-Object-of-Your-Affection/README.md

 # The-Object-of-Your-Affection
-Build a pretty well-organized system of dating profiles.
+Build a well-organized system of dating profiles.